nivdon/spring-petclinic/Labs/lab 0-Preparation.md

 8. Click on Settings wheel in the directory and click on show hidden files.</p>![](static/lab0-3.png)

-##<b> Setting up your CI Pipeline using GitHub Actions </b>

-GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
-You can create workflows that build and test every pull request to your repository, or deploy merged pull requests to production.
-You can configure a GitHub Actions workflow to be triggered when an event occurs in your repository, such as a pull request being opened or an issue being created.
-In this example we are going to use a sample JAVA spring boot application and add github actions workflow.

 ## Create your Git branch
 1. Clone the repository if not done already.
 Run the following commands on the terminal window of your cloud9.